fortinetdev/terraform-provider-fortios/website/docs/r/fortios_systemdhcp_server.html.markdown

 * `vci_string` - One or more VCI strings in quotes separated by spaces.
 The structure of `vci_string` block is documented below.
 * `uci_match` - Enable/disable user class identifier (UCI) matching.
 When enabled only DHCP requests with a matching UCI are served with this range.
 Valid values: `disable`, `enable`.
 * `uci_string` - One or more UCI strings in quotes separated by spaces.
 The structure of `uci_string` block is documented below.
+* `oui_match` - Enable/disable organizationally unique identifier (OUI) matching.
+When enabled only DHCP requests with a matching OUI are served with this range.
+Valid values: `disable`, `enable`.
+* `oui_string` - One or more OUI strings in quotes separated by spaces (in format of xx:xx:xx).
+The structure of `oui_string` block is documented below.
 * `lease_time` - Lease time in seconds, 0 means default lease time.
+* `vendor` - Vendor this ip-range will be assigned to.

 The `vci_string` block supports: